Meghan Markle’s Half-Sister Samantha Slammed For Tell-All Book, Called A ‘User’ And ‘Abusive’ By Own Mother

 — Samantha Markle (@SamanthaMGrant) January 9, 2017

-The estranged mother also made some controversial statements about Grant, revealing her alleged true colors, “She is not a warm, sweet, loving person.
+The estranged mother also made some controversial statements about Grant, revealing her alleged true colors.

+“She is not a warm, sweet, loving person.
 I’m her mother and I walked away about three years ago because she’s such an abusive person.
 She’s my daughter but I didn’t raise her to be like that.”

-Despite being her own daughter, Roslyn did not back down and countered Grant’s claims that she raised the actress until she was 12 years old.
+Roslyn did not back down as she countered Grant’s claims that she raised the actress until she was 12-years-old.
 Roslyn revealed that Samantha actually moved out shortly after Meghan was born because she couldn’t stand crying babies.

 “You know why she moved out when Meghan was born?
 Because she didn’t want to listen to any squalling babies.
-She moved out of the house because she didn’t want to live with or listen to a squalling baby and because she didn’t want to be the nanny or the babysitter –she said that to her dad.”
+She moved out of the house because she didn’t want to live with or listen to a squalling baby and because she didn’t want to be the nanny or the babysitter –she said that to her dad.

 “She didn’t grow up with Meghan and she needs to be shut down.
 And if she’s getting paid for this stuff [the book], it needs to stop because it’s lies, it’s bulls***.”